7/14/2023

 Carl

-Yeah, and just a question for maybe Christine on the debt.
-How much is in euros versus in Swedish krona?
+And just a question for maybe Christine on the debt.
+How much is in Euros versus in Swedish krona?

 speaker

-The majority is actually euros, which is also then reflected on the interest cost going up since FX is going in that direction.
-So yes, and that also impacts the size of the net debt.
-Yeah,
+The majority is actually in euros, which is also then reflected on the interest costs going up since FX is going in that direction.
+So yes, and that also impacts the size of the net debt, which increases also with currencies.

 speaker